AlHsnn/osm-vehicleshop/README.md

 ## KNOWN ISSUES
 - Finance and Downpayment values are synced across all cars, thus multiple selling of vehicles might cause issues.
 - EDM might have some flaws in selling using ID (unsure)
+- TestDrive is still like WIP.
+I doubt it doesn't work.
+(Create a PR if you fix it)

 ## CREDITS
 - Xion for providing the broken finance files making work a bit easy.